 As for public transport, Hobart has an extensive bus network that runs through the different urban and interurban roads.
 Water taxi service is also available from the city’s East Pier.
 In order to best enjoy the natural wonders in and around Hobart, we recommend renting a car.
 You can find cheap rental cars in Hobart here.

 Hobart is a wonderful starting point to enjoy nature, beaches, outdoor sports, and a wide range of other activities.

-Here’s a guide with the best areas to stay in Hobart, Tasmania.
+Keep reading to find out more about the best areas to stay in Hobart, Tasmania.

 Offering lovely views towards Mount Wellington, the 1847 Islington Hotel offers luxurious accommodation with original artwork and precious antiques.
 Just 5 minutes’ drive from Sullivans Cove, it features a restaurant and landscaped gardens with an infinity-edge pond.

 Best Location in Hobart, Tasmania: A Quick Guide

 Below, you’ll find a list of the best areas to stay in Hobart according to your travel style.
 Keep on reading below to find more information on each particular suburb.